Peer & Participation Assessment FAQ

 How long does it take to receive peer assessment?

-That depends on how many students are at a similar progress point, but typically you'll receive peer assessment within a few days to a week.
+That depends on how many students are at a similar progress point, but typically you'll receive peer assessment within two weeks.
 If it's taking too long to receive peer assessment, contact us and we'll get it sorted out.

 How does Participation Assessment work?

 There are two types: Gallery Participation Assessment, and Forum Participation Assessment.